 HIV RNA Test: Accuracy and Sensitivity Explained

 HIV tests are very accurate, but none of them can detect the virus immediately after infection.
-How soon a test can detect HIV depends on the type of test being used.
-There are three types of HIV tests: antibody tests, antigen/antibody tests (called combo tests), and nucleic acid tests (NAT) – RNA tests.
-[2]
+How soon a test can detect HIV depends on the type of test.
+There are three types of HIV tests: antibody tests, antigen/antibody tests (called combo tests), and nucleic acid tests.

 What is an HIV RNA test?

 This test is a diagnostic tool used to detect the presence of HIV in the blood.
-It’s different than other HIV tests. while other HIV tests can detect antibodies produced by the immune system in response to HIV, the RNA test detects the genetic material (RNA) of the virus.
-This makes the test highly sensitive and accurate, with a shorter window period of only 10 to 14 days after exposure.
-(SOURCE)
+It’s different than other HIV tests.
+While other HIV tests can detect antibodies for HIV, the RNA test detects the genetic material (RNA) of the virus.
+This gives the test high sensitivity and precision.
+It also has a shorter window period of only 10 to 14 days after exposure.

 How does an HIV RNA test work?